Deepen your roots, nourish your fruits with the Gardener’s Way

 Alan Heeks has been exploring resilience with people and nature for many years, and has led many groups on this theme, drawing on experience of resilient natural systems from creating an organic farm and setting up Hazel Hill.

-Jane Sanders has over 25 years’ experience in working with a mindfulness based approach to wellbeing with groups and individuals, and has also incorporated deep ecology, ecopsychology and the wisdom of natural systems into her work in many different settings, including numerous groups at Hazel Hill Wood.
+Jane Sanders has over 25 years’ experience in working with a mindfulness-based approach to wellbeing with groups and individuals, and has also incorporated deep ecology, ecopsychology and the wisdom of natural systems into her work in many different settings, including numerous groups at Hazel Hill Wood.

 Marcos Frangos is widely experienced in group facilitation, coaching, counselling and constellations work.
-He was General Manager of Hazel Hill Wood for 5 years, and has co- led many groups there with Jane and Alan.
+He was General Manager of Hazel Hill Wood for 5 years, and has co-led many groups there with Jane and Alan.

 Timings: from 4pm on Friday afternoon, finishing by 2pm, after lunch on Sunday.

 Covid precautions: although all Covid restrictions will hopefully be lifted by July, we are planning a number of precautionary measures for this group.
 These include: option of single bedrooms for everyone; sessions run outdoors where possible, and with plenty of ventilation when indoors; scope to maintain 1-metre distancing if desired.
 We will agree together at the start of the group guidelines we’re all easy with.

 For bookings and enquiries: